Azure-Samples/ms-identity-docs-code-dotnet/web-api-obo-user/README.md

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-You can [open an Azure account for free](https://azure.microsoft.com/free) to get an Azure AD instance.
+- A Microsoft Entra tenant.
+You can [open an Azure account for free](https://azure.microsoft.com/free) to get a Microsoft Entra instance.
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)

 ## Setup

+<a name='1-register-the-web-api-application-in-azure-active-directory-azure-ad'></a>

-### 1. Register the web API application in Azure Active Directory (Azure AD)
+### 1. Register the web API application in Microsoft Entra ID

 First, complete the steps in [Configure an application to expose a web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) to register the sample API and expose a scope.